aodin/sol/README.md

 	sol.PrimaryKey("id"),
 )

-// Structs are used to send and receive values to the database type User struct {
+// Structs can be used to send and receive values type User struct {
 	ID       int64
 	Name     string